-Why do international searches take longer than domestic searches?
+Why do international searches take longer than domestic?

 There can be language barriers, time differences, and name variations depending on the country.
 Many schools and employers in these countries may not have computerized systems or staff specially designated to immediately complete verification requests.

-Why does EBI sometimes need a copy of the applicant’s diploma for international?
+Why might EBI need a copy of an applicant’s diploma?

 Internationally, "diploma mills” have been a problem for years.
 Some international education institutions may require a copy of the subject’s diploma as an extra measure to determine the authenticity of the degree.
 Additionally, a copy of the degree will usually contain additional information to assist representatives at the schools with locating records in a more timely fashion.

 Will our information be secure and confidential?